Multiplication of 0-1 matrices via clustering: Potential extensions

 There are many other variants of clustering than $k$-center clustering, and plenty of methods have been developed for them in the literature.
 In fact, in the design of efficient algorithms for the exact arithmetic matrix product of 0-1 matrices with clustered rows or columns, using the $k$-median clustering could seem more natural.
 The objective in the latter problem is to minimize the sum of distances between the input points and their nearest centers.
 Unfortunately, no simple deterministic $O(1)$-approximation algorithms for the latter problem that are efficient in case the dimension and $k$ parameters are large seem be to available \cite{char99,chen}.

 Our approximate and exact algorithms for the matrix product of 0-1 matrices as well as the preprocessing of the matrices can be categorized as supervised since they assume that the user has some knowledge on the input matrices and can choose reasonable values of the parameters $\ell$ and $k$ guaranteeing relatively low overall time complexity.
-Otherwise, one could try the $\ell$-center and $k$-center clustering subroutines for a number of combinations of different values of $\ell$ and $k$ in order to pick the combination yielding the lowest upper bound on the overall time complexity of the algorithm or preprocessing.
+Otherwise, one can try the $\ell$-center and $k$-center clustering subroutines for a number of combinations of different values of $\ell$ and $k$ in order to pick the combination yielding the lowest upper bound on the overall time complexity of the algorithm or preprocessing.
+The situation is somewhat easier to handle when the input matrices are square, as shown in the following example.